MicrosoftDocs/learn/learn-pr/student-evangelism/python-object-oriented-programming/includes/4-exercise-model-your-game.md

    Here's the problem description text with highlights:

-   Rock paper, scissor is a _game_ played by two participants.
+   Rock paper scissors is a _game_ played by two participants.
 The game consists of _rounds_.
-In each round, a _participant_ chooses a _symbol_, _rock_, _paper_, or _scissor_ and the other _participant_ does the same.
+In each round, a _participant_ chooses a _symbol_, _rock_, _paper_, or _scissors_ and the other _participant_ does the same.
 Then a _winner_ of the round is determined by _comparing_ the chosen symbols.
-The _rules_ of the game states that rock wins over scissor, scissor beats (cuts) paper and paper beats (covers) rock.
+The _rules_ of the game states that rock wins over scissors, scissors beats (cuts) paper and paper beats (covers) rock.
 Thereafter the winner is awarded a _point_.
 The game goes on for as many rounds as the participants agreed on.
 The winner is the participant with the most number of points_.

 1. Next, create a table with the columns `Phase`, `Actor`, `Behavior`, and `Data` and arrange the highlighted words where you think they should be placed.